 Okay, but There are Advantages to a Meatless Diet, Though, Right?

-Though some experience a common set of downsides associated with “going vegan,” many naturally experience a significant health boost in many areas of their health and fitness when they cut meat and animal-based foods from their diet.
+Though some experience a common set of downsides associated with “going vegan,” many naturally experience a significant and much needed health boost in many areas of their health and fitness when they cut meat and animal-based foods from their diet.

 Some of the more common benefits of a vegetarian diet: